My Favorite Bird Photos of 2013

 At the end of each year I like to go back and look at the bird photographs I have taken and choose the ones I like the best for a “favorite bird photo” post.
 I try to pick at least one photograph from each month however some months were photographically prolific, others not so much.
 Each description gives the camera settings used for that photograph.
 Click on photos for full sized images and click on the name of the bird for a link to one of my posts on that species.
 Most of the posts also include videos.

-() photos by Larry Jordan
+Western Bluebird () photos by

 One of my favorite places to bird is Lema Ranch, the headquarters of the McConnell Foundation, a local philanthropic organization.
 Lema Ranch is the location of one of my bluebird trails so I visit there often during the breeding season and this beauty is most likely one of my offspring .
 I found this femaleWestern Bluebird (Sialia mexicana) pictured above in January, perched on a fence rail in perfect light, shot at 1/200 sec, f/6.7, ISO 640.

-The Complex in California’s Central Valley offers photography blinds that can be reserved from mid-October through March.
+The Sacramento Complex in California’s Central Valley offers photography blinds that can be reserved from mid-October through March.
 Every year I reserve several blind opportunities which I usually set up for the winter months when bird numbers are highest.
-I finally captured a decent shot of aNorthern Harrier (Circus cyaneus) in flight from the photography blind at Delevan National Wildlife Refuge last January.
+I finally captured a decent shot of aNorthern Harrier () in flight from the photography blind at Delevan National Wildlife Refuge last January.
 She was photographed at 1/1250 sec, f/10, ISO 640.

 Female